-Senior Leaders at work end up in conflict at some or most points in their career, whilst there might be justifiable reasons for some; by and large the organization loses.
-The structure of most corporations unwittingly encourages conflicts occur and collaboration takes a toss .In some organizations – Internal competition is stronger than external market based competition.
+Senior Leaders at work end up in conflict at some or most points in their career, whilst there might be justifiable reasons for some; by and large, the organization loses.
+The structure of most corporations unwittingly encourages conflicts to occur and collaboration takes a toss .In some organizations – Internal competition is stronger than the external market-based competition.

 If you had choices, and all of us do!!
 Some might argue that they are left with disempowering choices –It is up to the internal construct of the individual in question to work/ turn around a powerful choice .Would you build a bridge or fight a battle?
-How would you know what would be a wise choice one?
-Is there an innate sense of survival that guides with us with “self Interest “as a primary concern .
+How would you know what would be a wise choice?
+Is there an innate sense of survival that guides us with “self Interest “as a primary concern?

 – Am I using this opportunity to understand this person better?